-When I feel viscerally that every time-bound phenomenon is a real manifestation of god (use your preferred language) not a concealment of it, that every thing is god evolved into a relationship with itself, the felt sense of these transimmanent truths return...
+When I feel viscerally that every time-bound phenomenon is a real manifestation of god (use your preferred language) not a concealment of it, that every thing is a real evolved expression of the ground of Being, the felt sense of these trans-immanent truths return...

 whatever I do, I am doing as god / god is doing as me

 as a real expression of god, among other expressions of god

 whatever I do to myself, I'm also doing to god / god is doing to itself

 They transform my experience in a dramatically humble way, and I see that while you and I are both participating in our experience of god, god is simultaneously participating in itself, as you and me.

 What hits with tragic clarity is that every time I was ticking off a box on reductionist non-duality's "to do away with" list, I was participating in creating a story and experience of a universe that evolves and emerges into personhood, only to abandon it own humanity.
 In my turning away from my personhood the universe had evolved to reject parts of its' own humanity.
 Seen in this way, my disposition immediately softens into tender-heartedness, a softness that carries untold strength!